 5. Failure of the defendant to act caused the plaintiff’s injury or damage

 A defendant is grossly negligent if they willfully or wantonly cause the plaintiff’s injury or damage.
-In automobile cases, NC courts have found willful wanton negligence where at least one of three factors is present:
+In automobile cases, NC courts have found willful, wanton negligence where at least one of three factors is present:

 1. Defendant was intoxicated

-2. Defendant is driving at excessive speeds
+2. The defendant is driving at excessive speeds

-3. Defendant is engaged in racing
+3. The defendant is engaged in racing